-NPK (short for Nitrogen, Phosphorus and Potassium) are the major nutrients that plants absorb though it’s roots, or vascular tissue.
-NPK are the three numbers you see labeled on the front of commerical fertilizers.
+NPK (short for Nitrogen, Phosphorus and Potassium) are the major nutrients that plants absorb though their roots, or vascular tissue.
+NPK are the three numbers you see labeled on the front of commercial fertilizers.

 The numbers represent the percentage of a nutrient a fertilizer is made of.
 So for example, a 50-kg bag of 12-24-12 fertilizer would be composed of 12% N, 24% P, and 12% K. To figure out how much K that is you can multiply the weight by the percentage: 50 kg x 0.12 = 6 kg of K.